One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization

 \subsection{Evaluation Tasks}

 To measure the effects of the persona and persona cue, we evaluate the persona-cued models on a range of tasks that LLMs are commonly used for, such as writing and advice requests.
 Structurally, we provide the persona cue before asking the question.
 In case of a persona cue in the user prompt, the question is directly appended to the cue.
 Appendix~\ref{app:eval_datasets} lists how we construct the final prompt from the answer format instruction and the data as well as an example for each category from each dataset.
 All datasets and evaluations are in English.
-We include questions from the following benchmark datasets:
+We include questions from four datasets:

 \paragraph{Sociolinguistic Bias Benchmark [SBB]} \citep{kearney2025languagemodelschangefacts}: This dataset consists of questions on whether the user should seek \textit{medical} attention, on \textit{legal} advice, on whether they should receive government \textit{benefits}, on liberal or conservative views on \textit{political issues}, and what \textit{salary} the user should receive.
-The medical questions have been verified by a doctor to ensure the correct answer is independent from the user's sociodemographics.
+The medical questions were verified by doctors to ensure the correct answer is independent from the user's sociodemographics.
 The task does not come with ground-truth answers and is closed-ended: Almost all questions are yes/no questions, only the salary questions ask for a salary number.
 We sample $100$ questions for each of the five topics.
-We do not change the prompts compared the original dataset since they already ask for a yes/no answer or a number only.
+We do not change the prompts compared to the original dataset since they already ask for a yes/no answer or a number only.